You Never Know

 Historian: Tim Wade (TheEmu)

-Closing the second set on 10/31/13 was “You Never Know,” the sixth of the potential Wingsuit tracks credited as a full band collaboration.
-The song immediately invokes the Burgettstown “Light” (listen to that version starting around 10:40) and is another example of Phish’s use of previous improvisation as the starting point for new material.
+Closing the second set on 10/31/13 was “You Never Know,” the sixth of the new songs credited as a full band collaboration.
+The tune immediately invokes the Burgettstown “Light” (listen to that version starting around 10:40) and is another example of Phish’s use of previous improvisation as the starting point for new material.
 Trey introduced the song as being about “a guy who stole all our money,” a likely reference to former money manager Dana Giacchetto who pled guilty to fraud charges in 2000.
-“You Never Know” appears to be told from the perspective of the pilferer, who has been on top of the world for the time, the subject of “You Never Know” has fallen and is being relentlessly hounded right out of the country.
-Those who he thought were friends won’t help, and his luck seems to have run out.
+“You Never Know” appears to be told from the perspective of the thief, who spent some time on top of the world, but now has fallen and is being relentlessly hounded right out of the country.
+His “friends” aren’t going to help, and his luck seems to have run out.
 That is, until he comes upon two guys with “piles of cash in Mexico.”
 Perhaps his luck has turned again.

 You must be logged in to leave a comment!